blbadger/blbadger.github.io/additivity-order.md

 ![gaussian]({{https://blbadger.github.io}}/assets/images/coin_100_100k.png)

-and for $n=100, t=1 * 10^6$, there is almost no discernible difference between the Gaussian curve centered on the expectation value of $50$ and the actual distribution.
+and for $n=100, t=1 * 10^6$, there is almost no discernable difference between the Gaussian curve centered on the expectation value of $50$ and the actual distribution.

 ![gaussian]({{https://blbadger.github.io}}/assets/images/coin_100_1mil.png)